-- The change is about being 'better' not just 'different'. - As described earlier, significant benefits have already been through greater integration. - each of these.
+- The change is about being 'better' not just 'different'. - As described earlier, significant benefits have already been realised from ever closer working between our two Trusts.
+The independent provider review, the clinical case for change, and the financial case for change have all identified how a Group model could deliver improved patient experience and quality, a better experience for our people, and better use of resources through greater integration. - This section describes the 'Why', the 'How' and the 'What' for each of these.
 It also identifies some ways that we might measure the difference made as the benefits are realised.